WRIGH7Y/qb-burgershot/README.md

 ## Preview
 I appologise for the bad quality i had two full screen clients open so yeah.

--- Added an option for you to set true or false for the QB-target, If true you will use QB target If FALSE it will use 3D texts
+-- Added an option for you to set true or false for the QB-target -- Config.Eye = "true" Removes 3d text and uses the Eye -- Config.Eye = "false" Shows 3d text (YOU NEED TO ADD THESE IN CONFIG.LUA) replace 0,0,0,0

 [watch preview here](https://streamable.com/3koyts)